 Lately, Angela has combined her theatrical and musical abilities to perform narration with music for several projects with Peggy Hills’s Chamber Music Society of Mississauga.
 These have included A Butterfly in Time, The Little Mermaid and The Snow Queen all of which were recorded for CD.
 A Butterfly in Time was nominated for a Juno award in 2005.

 Recent film and television includes Alliance Atlantis’s The Morrison Murders and an episode of The Listener.
 Angela has also played principal roles in The Third Miracle with Ed Harris, Focus with William H. Macy, and in New Blood with John Hurt.

 As well as a season at the Blyth Festival in 1995, Angela’s latest Toronto theatre appearances were in the Actors Repertory Company’s 2003 Dora Awardwinning production of Edward Bond’s The Sea, and a remount of the 2002 Fringe Festival hit The Terrible False Deception.

-A graduate of the doctoral program in piano performance at Manhattan School of Music, Penny Johnson is best known for her performances of the music of Johann Sebastian Bach.
-Solo all-Bach recitals have included the complete cycles of such late works as the Goldberg Variations and The Art of Fugue, to which Penny composed her own ending for the unfinished fugue .
-In 2013, Penny was a semi-finalist at the 8th International J. S. Bach Piano Competition held in Würzburg, Germany.
-Her passion for the music of Bach has also led her to participate in a two-week residency at the Banff Centre for the Arts, where she was a recipient of a grant from The Canada Council for the Arts.
+Best known for her interpretations of the music of J. S. Bach, solo recitals have included the complete Inventions & Sinfonias, Goldberg Variations and Art of Fugue.
+In 2013, she was a semi-finalist at the 8th International J. S. Bach Piano Competition held in Würzburg, Germany, and her passion for the music of Bach has also led her to participate in a residency at the Banff Centre for the Arts, where she was a recipient of a grant from The Canada Council for the Arts.